PrefectHQ/prefect/docs/getting-started/installation.md

 In Prefect 2.0b6 we added breaking changes with respect to the [Blocks API](/api-ref/prefect/blocks/storage/).
 This API is an important abstraction you may have used already to create default [Storage](/concepts/storage/) or specifying `flow_storage` as part of a [`DeploymentSpec`](/concepts/deployments/#deployment-specifications).
 As a result, the backend API in 2.0b6 is incompatible with previous Prefect client versions.

-After the upgrade, your data will remain intact, but you will need to upgrade to 2.0b6 to continue using the Cloud 2.0 API.
+After the upgrade, your data will remain intact, but you will need to upgrade to 2.0b6 to continue using the Prefect Cloud 2 API.

-Actions needed on your end to upgrade, especially as a Cloud 2.0 user:
+Actions needed on your end to upgrade, especially as a Prefect Cloud 2 user:

-- Upgrade Prefect 2.0 Python package: `pip install -U "prefect>=2.0b6"`
+- Upgrade Prefect 2 Python package: `pip install -U "prefect>=2.0b6"`
 - Restart any agent processes.
 - If you are using an agent running on Kubernetes, update the Prefect image version to 2.0b6 in your Kubernetes manifest and re-apply the deployment.